Manav1555/HummerFire/README.md

 🔗 GitHub | LinkedIn | Workana

     Systems don't evolve because of those who obey them, but because of those who challenge them.
     An outlier, far from being a threat, is a seed.
 Of disruption, yes.
 But also of redesign.
 Of improvement.
 Of resilience.
-And perhaps, of awareness.
+    <b>And perhaps, of awareness.</b>